divvi-xyz/divvi-mcp-server/README.md

 For more specific control, you can provide the exact parameters:

 ```
-"Integrate my dapp with Divvi using consumer address 0x1234... and provider campaigns [0x5678..., 0x9abc...]"
+"Integrate my dapp with Divvi using consumer address 0x1234..."
 ```

 The AI assistant will: